-This Volume includes further studies of the Shī, Shū, and Yì, and the Chūn/Chyōu plus the inevitable Dzwŏ Jwàn.
+This Volume includes further studies of the Shr, Shū, and Yì, and the Chūn/Chyōu plus the inevitable Dzwŏ Jwàn.
 Studies of the Dàu/Dý Jīng and the associated Gwōdyèn texts, the Mencius, the military texts, and the Mwòdž are preparatory to cumulation in planned later monographs.
 Other ongoing topics, such as the Jwāngdž, will have their repository in the pages of WSP itself.
-On the historical side, we continue to focus on the rise of the mass infantry army, and the resource bureaucracy which sustained it: the deep structural transformation which defined the transition to the aptly named Warring States period: the age of total war.
+On the historical side, we hope to have laid to rest the idea that the mass infantry army, and the resource bureaucracy which sustained it, began in Spring and Autumn times, rather than as part of the deep structural transformation which defined the transition to the aptly named Warring States period: the age of total war.
+Finally, several earlier studies here culminate in a statistical test of stylistic difference in Chinese and Greek.
+Application of that test to specific problems in Biblical Greek and in Homer will be pursued only in Alpha, where the introductory article is also appearing.